UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 ## Requirements

-- Intrexx 18.03 with OU4 or higher or Intrexx 18.09
+- Intrexx 18.03 with OU4 or higher.
-- The URL Rewrite Module is required for Intrexx 18.03 and Microsoft IIS to redirect the OAuth2 callbacks to the portal server
+- The URL Rewrite Module is required for Intrexx 18.03 and Microsoft IIS to redirect the OAuth2 callbacks to the portal server.
+Starting with 19.03 this is not required anymore.

 ## Configuration